 Days 5-7: Backpack the High Sierra

 On the fifth day of our trip, we’ll hit the trail and hike into the heart of the Sierra high country, the Humboldt-Toiyabe and Stanislaus National Forests.
-For three days, we’ll hike along rocky passes, through valleys, past alpine lakes, and along grassy meadows.
+For three days, we’ll hike through rocky valleys, past alpine lakes, and along grassy meadows.
 Few landscapes in the country are as dynamic as the High Sierra — in a single day we might start hiking in an alpine forest and end the day near a wide-open granite peak.
 Averaging six miles a day at altitudes between 6,000 and 9,000 feet, we’ll learn Leave No Trace principles and valuable backpacking skills.
 Along the way, we’ll find time for refreshing swims in alpine lakes or relaxing afternoons surrounded by incredible peaks and wildflowers.

 Days 8-10: Raft the American River